yahaiii/Yahaiii/README.md

 You can find my recent projects here on my profile, such as:
 - simple Image Processing API built with Sharp, an image processing module, and node.js
-- fully functional store built with Angular
+- fully functional frontend storefront built with Angular
-- personal portfolio website.

 I am open to feedback and suggestions, so please feel free to reach out to me with any thoughts or ideas you may have.